Peer Career Ambassador Program

 Alexis has a goal to shake up the healthcare sector through strategy, innovation and operational improvement.
 Ideally, she would like to affect change in both the private and public sector.
 Alexis is looking forward to assisting her peers chart their career paths and cultivate new skills and competencies along the way.

 Ji Hwan Kim ‘18

-Ji Hwan is a third-year student from North Wales, Pennsylvania pursuing concentrations in Finance and Accounting.
+Ji Hwan is a senior from North Wales, Pennsylvania pursuing concentrations in Finance and Accounting.
 He is currently pursuing an early career in tax accounting and consulting and an ultimate career as a corporate attorney.
 His work experiences include serving as a legislative intern for Congressman Brendan Boyle (PA-13) and interning as a tax consulting intern for the Financial Services Industry team with Deloitte Tax.
 Upon graduating, Ji Hwan will return to Deloitte to begin his full-time job as a tax consultant for Hedge Funds.

-At Babson, Ji Hwan serves as a class senator for the SGA, a member of the Undergraduate Honor Board, President of GIVE (community services organization), and a member of the Babson Political Association.
+At Babson, Ji Hwan serves as the VP of Finance for the SGA and as a brother of Alpha Kappa Psi.
 Ji Hwan enjoys golfing, watch collecting, Philly sports, and spending time with friends.

 Currently, Julian is a sophomore from Hawthorne, New Jersey and plans to concentrate in Finance and Entrepreneurship.
 Specifically, he is interested in Corporate Finance, Social Media Marketing, and Tech Entrepreneurship.
 Besides being a Peer Career Ambassador, Julian lives in CODEPlex (a special interest housing community located in Van Winkle Hall), is a Marketing Manager for Babson’s Community of Developers and Entrepreneurs (CODE) and is a member of the Latin American Student Organization (LASO).